jefflau/jefflau.net/src/posts/2018-6-1-testing-react/index.md

 ## Conclusion

 As we can see this a fairly simple way to test our components and it's much simpler with both Jest and React testing library.
-We don't need to delve into such tiny details with unit tests, and we get confidence in our application because these tests are testing closely to what the user would do.
-If the tests end up being unit tests because there are no side effects that's fine too, but we aren't worried about making it a pure unit test
+We don't need to delve into tiny details with arbitrary unit tests, and we get confidence in our application because these tests are simulates very close to what the user would do.
+If the tests end up being unit tests because there are no side effects that's fine too, but we aren't worried about making it a pure unit test for the sake of purity.

-Shallow is bad, because it automatically mocks.
-Refactors will break your tests which means you are testing implementation details.

-Test the public api instead of implementation details.

-There are cases for mocking things, and for those you should be explicit about it by using jest.mock

-End-to-end tests are harder to see where the bug, but having integration tests are a nice balance which tests how a user would use it, but you don't need dozens of unit tests to test one component.
-For instance you would not want to test state on a React component, because it is largely irrelevant to the user.
-Whether your application uses internal React state, Redux or directly taking the values from the DOM is irrelevant to the user
+We are trying to avoid implementation details as much as possible, so we don't care what the classes are on the buttons and inputs, but are using [`getByText`](https://github.com/kentcdodds/react-testing-library#getbytexttext-textmatch-htmlelement) to find the button with the text the user actually sees.
+If we change the classes on this for styling reasons, the tests don't care about that and they shouldn't have to.
+We also avoiding testing things like state, because ultimately the user does not care about state, only what shows up on screen.

+Because we are mocking one might call this an integration test, but since we are just testing this component and nothing else, we could just call this a unit test for our component.
+Ultimately it doesn't matter what it is called, just that it gives us the guarantees we need to be confident our component works as intended.